A cameo in porcelain - If you for shoot for long enough, you'll get lucky... sometimes.

-Adobe Camera RAW Import Settings: Very little unsharp masking was applied to the shot.
+Adobe Camera RAW (ACR) Import Settings: Very little unsharp masking was applied to this shot.
 ACR adds 40 as standard.
 I bumped it up to 53ish, and masked some noise that was appearing in the foliage in the background.
 I added saturation (applied locally with the paint brush tool) to both the greenery, to add verdancy to the greens, and a very small amount to the lips to increase the intensity of the lipstick and the reflections.
-It didn’t need much, as it had already been very well made up, or, “pretouched” by the MUA.
+It didn't need much, as it had already been very well made up, or, "pretouched" by the MUA.
 I also added around 1/2 stop of exposure around the eyes, centred under them.

 The rest is all Katie, and what her parents gave her.

 This was all done in ACR as part of the grading process before importing into Photoshop.

 Newbie Note: The tools available in both Lightroom and Adobe Camera Raw (and othe packages) allow us to make significant adjustments to the RAW file "before" importing.
 This is an important distinction, as it means that we are not adjusting the files in any way until the last possible moment.
 Using techniques like this are referred to as "non destructive".